Performance-boosting tips to speed up your DreamPress site

 [server]$ wp help db

-4. To optimize the database, run the following:
+4. Run the following:

 [server]$ wp db optimize

-Using SSH to optimize your database
+Use SSH or phpMyadmin to optimize your database

-Checking the size and contents of your wp_options table
+Check the size and contents of your wp_options table

 In addition to optimizing your database, it's useful to check the size of your wp_options table.
 Typically, this table should be under 1 MB, but plugins and other customizations can make this much larger.
 You will typically notice some slowness on your site if this table is over 3 MB.